Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 King Oswald didn’t look like he was in top condition either.
-A look of relief was on his face as he smirked expectantly at the Chancellor’s addition to tip the balance towards his side.
+A look of relief was on his face as he smirked expectantly at the Chancellor’s arrival to tip the balance towards his side.

 “Yes, I believe that is certainly the case,” he responded.

-Before that would happen, I dashed towards him, hoping to cut him off.
+I didn’t wait for him to give an answer.
+I dashed towards him, hoping to cut him off.
 However, he was simply too fast.